mforese/MAE345-F2020/README.md

 - **Change:** The script `install_dependencies.sh` will install the necessary dependencies for running the software for the class on a fresh Ubuntu 18.04 installation.
 - **Depends on python3, git, jupyter-notebook, numpy, ... (add installation instructions/shell script)**

+## Install Instructions

+**Install and using conda env instructions go here.**

 ## Working on Assignments

 To work on an assignment, open the `Terminal` application.
 Enter the command `cd MAE345-F2020` followed by the command `git pull`, which will update the code to the latest made available by the instructors.
 Then, enter `jupyter notebook`.
 This will open the Jupyter interface in your web browser, where you will work on your Python assignments.
 Then click on `LabX.py`, where `X` is the assignment number and fill out the specified cells in the notebook.
-Submission instructions are inside each notebook.
+Submission instructions are detailed in the assignment pdf on Blackboard.

 ## Accessing New and Updated Assignments